PaulXiCao/PaulXiCao.github.io/collections/_posts/2025-03-17-splitting-intervals-1.md

 };
 ```
 The implementation is non-trivial.
-Lets delve deeper into its details:
+Lets dive deeper into its details:
 - `template <class...
 Args>` This is the syntax for variadic templates.
 The function could get instantiated for an arbitrary number of arguments.
 In our case for example as `split<string_view, float, string_view>`.
 - `auto` return type.
 We want to return different number of sub-intervals, depending on the input.
 This is possible by not explicitly stating the return type here.
 - `Args&&...` varidic template types of universal references.